 Strong’s physical profile

-Let’s start with Strong’s arm — one of the Nevada QB’s best physical traits.
-Strong has a crisp, compact throwing motion, and he can generate velocity with ease.
-He carries enough arm strength to push the ball downfield and hit players in stride, as well as fit the ball into tight windows with touch.
+Let’s start with Strong’s arm, one of his best physical traits.
+Strong has a crisp, compact throwing motion, and he can generate immense velocity with ease.
+He carries enough arm strength to push the ball downfield and hit players in stride, capable of fitting the ball into tight windows with touch.
 He also has enough arm elasticity to generate velocity on the run.
 Strong maximizes his arm with solid mechanics, hip torque, and synergy between his upper and lower body.

-Strong’s arm is his most valuable physical tool, but the Nevada QB isn’t a liability as an athlete.
-Strong is more of a pocket passer, but he has some underrated mobility within his archetype.
-He has some definite short-range spryness and escapability in the pocket, and he also flashes limited off-script ability.
-He can cover ground with long strides and extend plays to the sideline if necessary.
+Strong’s high-level arm is his most valuable physical tool, but he isn’t a liability as an athlete.
+Strong is certainly more of a pocket passer, but he has some underrated mobility within his archetype.
+He has some modest short-range spryness in the pocket and flashes limited off-script ability.
+While he’s never going to create much on the ground, he can get out in space with his long strides if pressure pushes him out of the pocket.

 Execution beyond the physical traits

 Strong has a nice balance of patience and decisiveness as a thrower.
 He possesses the wherewithal to throw the ball away when he’s forced to the sideline.
 Furthermore, the Nevada product has naturally strong footwork and knows how to manipulate space in the pocket.
-He’s not lackadaisical with his movement.
+He’s not lackadaisical with his movement but poised and precise.
 He snaps his shoulders around before throwing, and he has a steady, stable urgency as a thrower.

-Among other things, Strong is especially accurate in the short ranges, where he can place the ball for yards after the catch.
-He uses his eyes to freeze linebackers and keep space open for receivers.
-He’s more than willing to give his pass catchers one-on-one chances, both downfield and in the red zone.
+Among other things, Strong is exceptionally accurate in the short ranges, where he can place the ball for yards after the catch.
+He flashes the ability to freeze linebackers with his eyes and keep space open for receivers.
+He’s more than willing to give his pass catchers 1-on-1 chances, both downfield and in the red zone.
+And in those moments, he’s shown he can put touch on his passes.
+He doesn’t just throw heaters — he has the situational awareness to adjust his trajectory.

 Areas for improvement

-Young quarterbacks always have flaws, and Strong is no different.
-He’s farther along than his age would suggest, but he’s also not a finished product.
+Strong has admirable traits, but he’s not a finished product.
 Most notably, pressure can create trouble for Strong.
-The Nevada QB can plant his feet prematurely at times and make himself vulnerable.
-He also tries to force the ball under pressure occasionally, which can lead to volatility and inaccuracy.
-He doesn’t always detect pressure on the backside, and although he can run when he has to, creating for himself isn’t a natural strength.
+At times, the Nevada QB can plant his feet prematurely and make himself vulnerable.
+He also occasionally tries to force the ball under pressure, leading to volatility and inaccuracy.
+He doesn’t always detect pressure on the backside; creating for himself isn’t a natural strength.

 Beyond the notes listed above, Strong’s downfield accuracy can be more consistent.
-He’s a fairly accurate thrower to all levels of the field.
+He’s a reasonably accurate thrower to all levels of the field.
 Still, his mechanics can falter as he tries to force the ball downfield.
 Moreover, Strong can add more experience with progressions.
-He’s shown he has the capacity to run through them quickly, but the Nevada offense employs many quick reads and screens.
+He’s shown he can run through them quickly, but the Nevada offense employs many quick reads and screens, and he sometimes locks in on targets.

 Strong’s NFL Draft scouting report overview

 Quarterback evaluation evolves every year.
-Over the course of the past decade or so, teams have started to favor quarterbacks who can simply do more — both with their arm and with their athleticism.
+In recent cycles, teams have started to favor quarterbacks who can simply do more — both with their arm and with their athleticism.
 Strong’s mold — the pocket passer — is slowly becoming outdated, but that doesn’t mean a player like him can’t succeed.
 Strong, in particular, has the requisite traits to succeed as a pocket passer, even if he isn’t an overwhelming athlete.

-The Nevada QB has a great arm along with natural mechanics, accuracy, pocket navigation ability, eye discipline, and anticipation.
-In structure, he has the processing ability and quickness to make the most of his system.
+The Nevada QB has a great arm, natural mechanics, accuracy, pocket navigation ability, and flashes of anticipation.
+He has the processing ability and decisiveness to make the most of his system in structure.
 He also has enough mobility to manipulate the pocket, stay on his feet, and perform some limited work off-platform.
-There’s still some work to do, but Strong can undoubtedly be a first-round pick next April.

 Ultimately, Strong was unranked on ESPN’s board in the 2018 class, and he only earned a three-star recruit billing from 247 Sports.
 Strong, a product of Vacaville, California, only received one FBS scholarship offer — from Jay Norvell and the Nevada Wolf Pack.
 He committed on June 6, 2017, and enrolled the following summer.